AlexGyver/GyverCore/README_eng.md

 		- **64**: 56.04 us per conversion
 		- **128**: 112 us per conversion
 	- In function **analogRead(pin)** you can use constants instead of pin number: **INTERNAL** (get reference voltage) and **THERMOMETR** (get core temperature). *Note: set ADC prescaler to 128*
+- **uart** class is an alternative to Serial, but much faster and lighter.
 - Advanced board menu
 	- Bootloader select
 	- Clock source and frequency select